js-joda/js-joda/README.md

 ## License

+Joda time is the base for JSR-310 that became part of Java SE 8 in the java.time package.
+JSR-310 is a new implementation with an API 'inspired by Joda-Time' but improvements on some design flaws (see http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html)

+js-joda is using the ThreeTen-Backport implementation (http://www.threeten.org/threetenbp/) as a reference base for implementation.
+This allows us to release js-joda under the BSD License while the OpenJDK java.time implementation is under GNU GPL+linking exception.
+The API of the ThreeTen-Backport is mostly identical to the official Java SE 8 API from the view of our javascript port.

 + js-joda is released under the [BSD 3-clause license](LICENSE):

 + our implementation reference base ThreeTen-Backport (http://www.threeten.org/threetenbp/) is also released under the BSD 3-clause license